gsi-ee/dabc/applications/mbsmoni/readme.txt

 and updates them periodically reading the MBS status.
 Besides as arguments the list of nodes to be monitored can also be in a text file (@file).
-Services to be provided can be configured in file dimsetup.txt or file specified with -s.
+Services to be provided can be configured in file dimsetup or file specified with -s.
 (copy template from $DABCSYS/applications/mbsmoni) With one name server a second MBS monitor can be started only on